Bishops Castle Railway: Expansion plans

 Notwithstanding the failure to complete the line, the directors now started to plan an extension line, to Minsterley.
 The topography was helpful for such a line, as low-lying land around the Aylesford Brook and the Rea Brook led from Chirbury (on the proposed Montgomery line) to Minsterley; there was already a branch line terminus there, connecting with Shrewsbury.
-An Act authorising this extension was granted on 29 June 1865.
+The Bishop's Castle Railway (Further Powers) Act 1865 (28 & 29 Vict. c. clxxiii) authorising this extension was granted on 29 June 1865.

 Now the money market turned against railway projects in the financial Panic of 1866 and it became impossible to get finance.
 Moreover the ordinary trading of the company was disappointing, and it fell into the hands of a receiver in Court of Chancery.
 Completion of the original line from Lydham to Montgomery was obviously impossible.

 Working the line

 The company had two locomotives, and operated one at a time, so that the operating system was “one engine in steam”.
 There was no electric telegraph or block working, and therefore no communication for train control.
 There were three train services each way daily with an additional one on cattle-fair days.
 There were several passenger coaches, although three were normally used on service trains; they were four-wheelers, using the obsolescent chain brake system.